VladimirStanovov/CarND-Traffic-Sign-Classifier-Project-2/writeup_template.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+##Writeup

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/VladimirStanovov/CarND-Traffic-Sign-Classifier-Project-2/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+##Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+After loading the data in the first code cell, I used the .shape of each array to get the size of the trainig, validation and test sets, as well as the image shape.
+To figure out what is the number of unique classes, I used a little function that created a dictionary of unique class numbers.

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-####2.
+After this I have also calculated the number of instances in each class.

+##2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here I have imported the sign names from signnames.csv file and created an array signNames filled with text interpretation of each class number.
+Next, I used the matplotlib to plot a bar chart of number of instances for each class:

 ![alt text][image1]

+The dataset appears to be imbalanced, with maximum imbalance ration of around 10.

 ###Design and Test a Model Architecture